STRATCOM / ROC ID Card

 This was the Military Assistance Advisory Group (MAAG) Non Commissioned Officers Club.
 When I was stationed in Taipei, everybody knew it as the 63 Club.
 Even though it was an NCO club, membership was available to enlisted men as well, since the total number of GI’s stationed in Taipei was so small.
 For most of those stationed in Taipei, this was THE place.
 There was a huge dining room with good food at decent prices, a good band, a couple of smaller bars with pool tables and pinball machines, and a room full of slot machines.
 There was also a member’s night once a month with a live show and a free steak dinner.
 And most importantly, they would give you credit when you were running out of money near the end of the month!
 An updated version of this building is now home to The American Club in China.

 The FASD operated a mess hall in the East compound, across from the motor pool.
 I ate there a few times when I first arrived and I would occasionally eat at the Linkou Club Annex, which was located a few blocks south of the hostel.
 Mostly, I ate at the 63 Club or the snack bar in the West compound (bowling alley).
-They had a large seating area and a grill that burgers and fries and other fast food items.
+They had a large seating area and a grill that served burgers, fries and other fast food items.
 I remember there was a small snack bar at the rear of the lobby in the hostel.
 Sometimes I would get a sandwich there after work if I didn’t feel like going to the 63 Club.
 There was also a really small snack bar off the rear lobby of the Sugar Building, just enough room for the grill and a couple of tables.
 We would eat there if we happened to be picking up supplies around lunch..

 Occasionally, some of the guys would frequent one of the roadside vendors, especially if we were outside of Taipei.
 You would see carts like this set up on the sidewalks in many areas.
 They usually sold noodles and some type of meat, usually pork or fish.
 The carts had a small charcoal burner to keep the food hot.
 Fruit and flavored shaved ice vendors were also common.
 Mostly, I would limit myself to fresh fruit or drinks.